IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 TabularIngestSizeLimit
 +++++++++++++++++++++++

 Threshold in bytes for limiting whether or not "ingest" it attempted for tabular files (which can be resource intensive).
-For example, with the below in place, files greater than 2 GB in size will not go through the ingest process:
+In the following example, files greater than 2 GB in size will not go through the ingest process:

 ``TabularIngestSizeLimit=2000000000``